 User Information

-The page lists essential details for each user, including Name, Account ID, Status (Active or Inactive), AD Membership (such as Users/Contractors, Users/Domain Users), Department, Company, IP Addresses, Title, Last Activity date, and more.
+The page lists essential details for each user, including Name, Account ID, Status (Active or Inactive), Groups, Department, Assets, Title, Last Activity, Created On, and more.

 User Assets